Drawing tablets are getting better year after year. This is great for artists who want a quality drawing tablet at pocket-friendly prices.

 To increase the visibility of the screen, the tablets come with an anti-glare film.
 This anti-glare film reduces glare and reflections off the screen.

 The anti-glare film is textured.
-It helps with providing the stylus with light friction which stops it slipping on the glass screen.
+It helps with providing the stylus with light friction which stops it from slipping on the glass screen.
 It results in better control over the pen.

 Stylus Comparison – Wacom One Pen and Wacom Pro Pen 2